hartwigmedical/hmftools/cuppa/README.md

 In total, there are 64 pathognomic fusion-cancer type mappings for which we apply a fusion override.
 These mappings are provided to the `overrides` argument of FusionProbFilter as a dataframe in the format shown in section [Fusion overrides file](#fusion-overrides-file)

+After overriding the probabilities, they are normalized to sum to 1.

 #### SexProbFilter
 It is possible for e.g. a female sample to have a non-zero probability of Prostate, since the logistic regressions do